PrzemyslawSwiderski/python-gradle-plugin/README.md

 **Now, you can run Python scripts only with Java and Gradle builds without worrying about installing Python environment.**

-This Gradle Plugin uses specific [Conda](https://repo.anaconda.com/) installers to run python scripts or other executables (`pip`, `conda` etc.) from virtual env.
+This Gradle Plugin uses [Conda](https://repo.anaconda.com/) installers to run python scripts or other executables (`pip`, `conda` etc.) from virtual env.

 Python project configuration can be fully automated by Gradle tasks now.

 ## Requirements

-* Java JDK or JRE version 8 or higher
+* Java 8 or higher

 ## Purpose